Updated on May 12, 2023

 The Cost and Inconvenience

 Divorce is stressful and inconvenient, and the last thing anyone wants to do is make it more difficult.
 Moving is a surefire way to cause you to shoulder additional costs and stress during the divorce process.
 Consider the following expenses and problems related to moving out during divorce:

-You will likely need to find a place to live that does not require a long-term lease, and that is furnished.
-Basically, you are looking for a crash pad while you await your divorce's finalization, which can take a considerable amount of time.
+You will likely need to find a place to live that does not require a long-term lease and that is furnished.
+Basically, you are looking for a crash pad while you await your divorce's finalization, which can take considerable time.

 You will need to set up your utilities and do everything else that comes with a move.

-It will fall on you to ensure that you are able to see your children.
+It will fall on you to ensure that you can see your children.
 Moving out puts the responsibility of carving out time with your children squarely on you, and there is no guarantee that your divorcing spouse will be amenable to making reasonable arrangements with you.

 Moving out If Domestic Violence Is a Factor

 While moving out of your home during a divorce generally is not a great idea, there is one significant caveat.
 If you fear for your safety—or the safety of your children—you should do whatever it takes to keep yourselves safe.